lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

 * the ``storybook-causal`` frame has kind ``group`` (this is a special kind of frame, documented :ref:`here <elf:frame groups>`)
 * the frames **within** the ``storybook-causal`` frame have kind ``exp-lookit-images-audio`` (this is added to each frame in the ``frameList`` as part of the ``commonFrameProperties``)

 In addition to this tutorial and the information in this documentation about how to set up a Lookit study on CHS, there is detailed information available about each of the "frames" you can use in your Lookit study.
-In the :ref:`experiment runner docs <elf:index>` you can browse the options and learn about options for customizing each type of frame.
+In the :ref:`Lookit Frameplayer documentation <elf:index>` you can browse the frame options and learn about the parameters for customizing each type of frame.

 Let's take a look at the ``exp-lookit-images-audio`` documentation to see what options we have.
 Find it on the left sidebar and click on it.
 Here's what you'll see: